docker/docs/content/guides/testcontainers-cloud/_index.md

 ## Who’s this for?

-- Teams that build cloud-native applications and are looking to streamline integration testing with Testcontainers Cloud by Docker.
+- Teams that build cloud-native applications and are already using Testcontainers open source.
 - DevOps Teams that integrate automated container-based testing into CI/CD pipelines for continuous testing.
 - QA Teams that seek scalable and consistent test environments for comprehensive integration and end-to-end testing.
 - Developers who need reliable, containerized test environments for testing microservices and databases.